 metal bowl of dark chocolate ganache with a whisk

-A perfectly made chocolate ganache is smooth and shiny and doesn’t have any air bubbles.
-Whisk slowly to keep it smooth.
+A perfect ganache is smooth and shiny and doesn’t have any bubbles in it.
+For the smoothest ganache, whisk slowly and thoroughly.

 The Best Way to Make Dark Chocolate Ganache